busterwood/csv/README.md

 Reads CSV from StdIn or the --in file and outputs CSV.
 Command must be one of the following:
-        diff[erence]    set difference between the input and other file(s) semijoin|exists only row from input where a matching row exists in other file(s) intersect       set intersection between the input and other file(s) join            natural join of the input and other file(s) orderby         sorts the input by one or more columns
+        diff[erence]    set difference between the input and other file(s) semijoin|exists rows from input where a matching row exists in other file(s) intersect       set intersection between the input and other file(s) join            natural join of the input and other file(s) orderby         sorts the input by one or more columns